-To enable our study, we collected a large dataset (n=9234) of EEG responses ($\mathbb{R}^{203}$) recorded as participants (N=29) viewed face images generated from a latent embedding space ($\mathbb{R}^{512}$) while holding a mental target image in mind.
+To enable our study, we collected a large dataset ($N=9234$) of EEG responses ($\mathbb{R}^{203}$) recorded as participants ($N=29$) viewed face images generated from a latent embedding space ($\mathbb{R}^{512}$) while holding a mental target image in mind.
 Collecting novel data was necessary because existing datasets~\cite{gifford2022large, grootswagers2022human} focus on categorization tasks with participants passively observing stimuli.
 Compared to existing datasets, ours is, to our knowledge, the only existing dataset suitable for this task because (1) stimuli are represented within a continuous space, (2) participants actively engage with a target in mind, (3) quantitative distance metrics between stimuli can be defined, and (4) ground-truth data for human distance judgment between two stimuli are obtained through a user study.

 Equipped with a novel suitable dataset, we propose \algoname{} (\algonamelong), the first self-calibrating BCI algorithm for continuous domains.
 As illustrated in Figure~\ref{fig:teaser}, \algoname{} first generates a hypothetical mental target as an embedding vector representing a face a user might have in mind.
-Given this hypothesis, \algoname{} constructs a hypothesis-specific dataset that transforms observed faces into distances to this hypothetic target \algoline{line:construct_dataset}. \algoname{} then trains an estimator to decode EEG responses into these hypothetic distances, whose performance \textit{relative to} the performance of an estimator trained on a deliberately misaligned dataset, is the \algoname{} score for the hypothesis considered \algoline{line:return_score}.
+Given this hypothesis, \algoname{} constructs a hypothesis-specific dataset that transforms observed faces into distances to this hypothetic target \algoline{line:construct_dataset}. \algoname{} then trains an estimator to decode EEG responses into these hypothetical distances.
+The performance of this estimator, relative to that of one trained on a deliberately misaligned dataset, defines the \algoname{} score for the hypothesis under consideration \algoline{line:return_score}.
 The \algoname{} score should peak when evaluated at the (unknown) true mental target, because the EEG responses were recorded in that context and, therefore, should provide the strongest basis for predicting the corresponding distances.

 \algoname{} does not require access to any ground-truth supervision labels and thus solves the SC-BCI challenge.
 Our experiments confirm that \algoname{} can identify the mental target a user has in mind from unlabeled EEG responses without requiring calibration, pre-trained decoders, heuristics, or labels.
 To our knowledge, this is the first work extending SC-BCIs to continuous domains.
-Our contributions are as follows: